WHAT IS FAIR?

 What is fair when working with children?
 Does fair suggest favoritism?
 Will fair make the child weak?
 How can a system be fair to all children while attending to individual needs?

-Through the years, I have witnessed children with learning differences which I knew would never be identified on tests and would, therefore, never be considered for accommodations from either 504 or special education.
+Through the years, I have witnessed children with learning differences that I knew would never be identified on tests and would, therefore, never be considered for accommodations from either 504 or special education.
 I continue to grieve that, all too often, we fail to search for alternative ways to help a struggling child.

 Whether discussing a child in regular or special education the question should be “What can we try that has not previously been considered?”
 The answer must include a guarantee that no harm will be done to the child or to other children.
 I am not suggesting ideas that would cost schools tremendous amounts of money.
 Any ideas advanced must also protect the energy and time required by the teacher.
 Below are ideas to consider: